Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Introduction

-In this work, we present a benchmark of the MACE-OMol FP against a hierarchy of conventional quantum chemistry methods, including B3LYP \cite{becke_b3_1993,lee_lyp_1988,stephens_b3lyp_1994}, M06-2X \cite{zhao_m062x_2008}, $\omega$B97X \cite{chai_wb97x_2008} and $\omega$B97M \cite{mardirossian_wb97mv_2016}, along with DFT-D3 \cite{grimme_d3_2010,grimme_d3bj_2011} or VV10 \cite{vydrov_vv10_2010} for dispersion correction.
+In this work, we present a benchmark of two representative FPs -- MACE-OMol and UMA-s (with the OMol head) -- against a hierarchy of conventional quantum chemistry methods, including B3LYP \cite{becke_b3_1993,lee_lyp_1988,stephens_b3lyp_1994}, M06-2X \cite{zhao_m062x_2008}, $\omega$B97X \cite{chai_wb97x_2008} and $\omega$B97M \cite{mardirossian_wb97mv_2016}, along with DFT-D3 \cite{grimme_d3_2010,grimme_d3bj_2011} for dispersion correction.
 We evaluate its performance in calculating redox potentials for both direct ET and PCET reactions, providing insights into its readiness and the optimal approach to deploy FPs for predictive screening in sustainable chemistry applications.